x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mailbox-migration/plan-to-coexist-with-third-party-messaging-and-aad-ds.md

 You need to subscribe to Microsoft 365 to create a service tenant that is used in the deployment with your on-premises email system.
 Microsoft 365 provides you with an Exchange Online organization in the cloud.

 When you subscribe, be sure to verify the primary SMTP domain in your organization with Microsoft 365.
 The process of verifying a domain proves that you own the domain.
 The verified domain is also the domain that the Azure Active Directory Sync tool uses to provision objects in the cloud.
-Then add the mail routing domain representing the third party system.
+Then add the mail routing domain representing the third-party system.

 Learn more at [Sign up for Microsoft 365](https://products.office.com/business/enterprise-productivity-tools).